dougeby/IntuneDocs/intune/app-configuration-policies-overview.md

 - Security settings
 - Branding settings such as a company logo

-If users were to enter these settings instead, they could do this incorrectly.
+If end-users were to enter these settings instead, they could do this incorrectly.
 App configuration policies can help provide consistency across an enterprise and reduce helpdesk calls from end-users trying to configure settings on their own.
-By using app configuration policies, the adoption of new apps can be quicker.
+By using app configuration policies, the adoption of new apps can be easier and quicker.

 The available configuration parameters are ultimately decided by the developers of the app.
 Documentation from the application vendor should be reviewed to see if an app supports configuration and what configurations are available.
-For some applications, Intune will populate what configurations are available.
+For some applications, Intune will populate the available configuration settings.

 > [!NOTE]
 > In the Managed Google Play Store, apps that support configuration will be marked as such: